glennhenry/cs-notes/docs/database-system/01-relational-data/relational-data.md

 ![Table relationship](./table-relationship.png)
 Source : https://experienceleague.adobe.com/docs/commerce-business-intelligence/mbi/analyze/warehouse-manager/table-relationships.html

+#### Other Keys

+There are other keys in relational model :

+- **Composite Key** : A composite key is a key that consists of two or more columns in a table.
+It is used when there are no single attributes that can uniquely identify a record, but the combination of multiple attributes can.
+- **Compound Key** : A composite key, where one of the column is a foreign key.
+- **Candidate Key** : A candidate key represent a column that can be used as primary key.

 ### Schema

 A database schema is a logical blueprint or structure that defines the organization, relationships of the database in an RDBMS.
 It specifies the tables, columns, data types, and relationships between tables.